 14. This trainman has at least 15 years

 of service, as indicated by 3 silver bars on his sleeve cuff.

 Trainman at the Railway Heritage Park Squamish BC Canada

-see a caboose, which is a cafeteria on wheels attached to trains to feed
+car we see a caboose, which is a cafeteria on wheels attached to trains

 Train crew caboose Railway Heritage Park Squamish British Columbia